 Being a woman in a technology-driven career can often mean being the only woman in the room.
 So, in 2019, UPS launched its Leadership Summit focused on increasing the representation of women in technology at UPS.

 The agenda included listening sessions featuring the next generation of female leaders and workshops that equipped allies with tools to better support women at UPS.
-With more than 100 leaders in attendance at UPS’s Innovation Center in New Jersey, the event provided an opportunity to connect, collaborate, and enhance greater diversity and inclusion.
+With more than 100 leaders in attendance at UPS’s Innovation Center in New Jersey, the event provided an opportunity to connect, collaborate, and enhance greater equity and inclusion.
 Insights gathered during the Summit were used to develop a women-in-tech roadmap for 2020 and beyond.

 Watch the video here.

 We believe that working with suppliers who reflect the markets we serve helps build customer loyalty, contributes to economic development of communities and provides the expertise and innovation we need to outperform the competition.
 It is these beliefs that inspired the formal launch of UPS’s Supplier Diversity Process in 1992.

 As a part of the process, we make the following pledge to each and every diverse supplier:

 - We will have designated employees at the corporate, regional and district offices who assume the responsibility of reviewing business opportunities for your company’s products and/or services.

 - We will work with potential suppliers who qualify to do business with UPS and help them meet our product specifications.